 Blockchain technology could also prove useful in relation to unregistered IP rights such as works covered by copyright.
 Such works often face issues relating to evidence of their conception.
 By uploading their work to a blockchain, creators could give their works a digital footprint, one which is furthermore a time-stamped and immutable record evidencing its creation, coupled with details of its creator and any other relative information which one may choose to include.

 Such platforms are already being developed, particularly in relation to photographs.
-Together with the advancement of artificial intelligence, this has enormous potential for creators; one can foresee a future where works could be uploaded on a blockchain and AI could scour the web using the work’s hash to detect infringing works or other unauthorised uses of protected works.
+Together with the advancement of artificial intelligence, this has enormous potential for creators; one can foresee a future where works could be uploaded on a blockchain and AI could scour the web using the work’s hash to detect infringing works or other unauthorized uses of protected works.

 iii.
 Digital Rights Management

-DLT-based archives could aid persons wanting to access information relating to creative works or other IP rights, such as the identity of creators, performers or right-holders.
+DLT-based archives could aid persons wanting to access information relating to creative works or other IP rights, such as the identity of creators, performers, or right-holders.
 This would largely facilitate the licensing of copyrighted works or other IP rights.

 Coupled with the concept of “smart contracts” this could prove transformative for the content industries.

 Smart contracts are computer codes running over a blockchain, containing a set of pre-defined rules through which the parties to the contract agree to regulate and execute their relationship.
-Once the pre-defined rules are satisfied, the agreement is executed automatically through the code; thus facilitating, verifying and enforcing the pre-agreed terms.
+Once the pre-defined rules are satisfied, the agreement is executed automatically through the code; thus facilitating, verifying, and enforcing the pre-agreed terms.

 Thus, for example, one could license a copyright-protected work and the relative royalty payments could be executed to the licensor in real-time once the work is used by the licensee.

-The transparent and immutable nature of blockchain technology, would also set creators’ minds at ease that they are getting their fair share of royalty payments.
+The transparent and immutable nature of blockchain technology would also set creators’ minds at ease that they are getting their fair share of royalty payments.

 iv.
 Anti-Counterfeiting & Supply Chain Management

 Blockchain also offers untapped opportunities in the sphere of tangible goods.
-Ledgers showing the relative ownership or authorised licensees enables all persons in the supply chain, including consumers and authorities to distinguish genuine products from counterfeit goods.
+Ledgers showing the relative ownership or authorized licensees enables all persons in the supply chain, including consumers and authorities to distinguish genuine products from counterfeit goods.